kimthbo0424/smartbiz-erp/README.md

 ---

 ## Project Overview

-SmartBiz ERP is a team-based backend project developed to practice Spring Boot application design and ERP-style domain modeling.
+SmartBiz ERP is a team-based backend project focused on designing and implementing ERP-style domains such as product, client, and inventory management.

+The project was developed to practice backend application design, domain modeling, and data consistency handling using Spring Boot.

 ---

-## My Role

-This project was developed by a team of three, with responsibilities divided by domain.

-I was responsible for designing and implementing the following backend domains:
-- **Product**: product management APIs and domain logic
-- **Client**: client (customer/supplier) management and status handling
-- **Inventory**: inventory flow management including in/out, movement, and adjustment

-My contributions included:
-- Designing service-layer business logic for assigned domains
-- Managing entity persistence while separating API DTOs from domain entities
-- Managing transactions and ensuring data consistency across inventory operations
-- Defining domain boundaries and coordinating API interfaces with other team members

----

 ## Tech Stack

-- Java 17
+- Java (JDK 21)
 - Spring Boot
 - Spring Data JPA
 - Gradle